karikashah/Closures-in-Javascript/README.md

 1. Closure makes currying possible in JavaScript.
 2. A curried function is a function that takes multiple (more than two) arguments one at a time.
 3. Currying happens when a function returns another function until the arguments are fully supplied.
+4. With curried functions you get easier reuse of more abstract functions, since you get to specialize.

 ## References used
 Following sites were referred: